-- enforcement officer of this state may consider other information in determining whether there is probable cause to believe that a valid Canadian protection order exists. - (d) If a law enforcement officer of this state determines that an otherwise valid Canadian protection order cannot be enforced because the respondent has not been notified or served with the order, the officer shall inform the protected individual of that fact and inform the protected individual that the respondent will be informed of the order.
-After notice to the protected individual, the law enforcement officer shall inform the respondent of the order, make a reasonable effort to serve a copy of the order on the respondent, and allow the respondent a reasonable opportunity to comply with the order before the officer enforces the order. - (e) Registration or filing in this state of a Canadian protection order is not required for its enforcement under this [act].
+- 3 (c) If a Canadian protection order is not presented as provided in subsection (ba), a law 4 enforcement officer of this state may consider other information in determining whether there is 5 probable cause to believe that a valid Canadian protection order exists. - 6 (d) If a law enforcement officer of this state determines that an otherwise valid Canadian

+7 protection order cannot be enforced because the respondent has not been notified or served with

+8 the order, the officer shall inform the protected individual of that fact and inform the protected

+9 individual that the law enforcement officer is going to inform the respondent will be informed of

+10 the order.
+After notice to the protected individual, the law enforcement officer shall inform the

+11 respondent of the order, make a reasonable effort to serve a copy of the order on the respondent,

+12 and allow the respondent a reasonable opportunity to comply with the order before the officer

+13 enforces the order.

+14 (e) Registration or filing in this state of a Canadian protection order is not required for its

+15 enforcement under this [act].

-12 Comment
+Comment

-This section implements the core purpose of the act.
-The enforcement procedures in subsections (a) and (b) rely on the sound exercise of the judgment of law enforcement officers to determine whether there exists probable cause to believe that a valid Canadian protection order exists and has been violated.
-These procedures anticipate that there will be many instances in which the protected individual does not have, or cannot, under the circumstances, produce a paper copy of the Canadian protection order.
+18 This section implements the core purpose of the act.
+The enforcement procedures in 19 subsections (a) and (b) rely on the sound exercise of the judgment of law enforcement officers to 20 determine whether there exists probable cause to believe that a valid Canadian protection order 21 exists and has been violated.
+These procedures anticipate that there will be many instances in 22 which the protected individual does not have, or cannot, under the circumstances, produce a 23 paper copy of the Canadian protection order.

-Subsection (b) establishes a per se rule for determining probable cause of the existence of an order.
+Subsection (ba) establishes a per se rule for determining probable cause of the existence of an order.
 If the protected individual presents proof of a facially valid order, the order should be enforced.
-The protected individual may provide this proof with a paper copy of a Canadian protection order (which need not be certified) or through an electronic medium, such as a registry of Canadian protection orders.
+The protected individual may provide this proof with a paper copy of a Canadian protection order (which need not be certified) of a Canadian protection order or through an electronic medium, such as a registry of Canadian protection orders.
 In determining whether there is proof of a facially valid order, a law enforcement officer should search a registry of orders, if possible, using an electronic or other medium.
 This section applies with equal force to orders written in a language other than English.
 As of this date, the province of Quebec does not issue protection orders.
 Conversation with Darcy McGovern, Member, Uniform Law Conference of Canada, March 21, 2014.
 For this reason, there may be few Canadian protection orders in a language other than English.

-Subsection (c) concerns the situation in which the protected individual cannot present direct proof of the Canadian protection order.
-In this situation, law enforcement officers are expected to obtain information from all available sources, including interviewing the parties and contacting other law enforcement agencies, to determine whether a valid protection order is in effect.
-If the officer finds, after considering the totality of the circumstances, that there is probable cause to believe that a valid Canadian protection order exists and has been violated, he or she should enforce the order.
-This probable cause determination must meet the constitutional standards for determining probable cause.
-If it is later determined that no such order was in place or the order was otherwise unenforceable, Section 6 protects law enforcement agencies, officers, or other state officials for actions taken in good faith.
+7 Subsection (cb) concerns the situation in which the protected individual cannot present 8 direct proof of the Canadian protection order.
+In this situation, law enforcement officers are 9 expected to obtain information from all available sources, including interviewing the parties and 10 contacting other law enforcement agencies, to determine whether a valid protection order is in effect.
+If the officer finds, after considering the totality of the circumstances, that there is 11 12 probable cause to believe that a valid Canadian protection order exists and has been violated, he 13 or she should enforce the order.
+This probable cause determination must meet the constitutional 14 standards for determining probable cause.
+If it is later determined that no such order was in 15 place or the order was otherwise unenforceable, Section 6 protects law enforcement agencies, 16 officers, or other state officials for actions taken in good faith.